energyhelpline/energyhelpline.github.io/_drafts/in-memory-testing-with-masstransit.md

 }
 ```

-I've chosen to just capture the received messages in my event consumer, so in my test after I publish the event, I wait at most 5 seconds to see if an event has been received:
+I've chosen to just capture the received events in my event consumer, so in my test after I publish the event, I wait at most 5 seconds to see if an event has been received:
 ```c#
             WaitUntilConditionMetOrTimedOut(() => State.EventsReceived.Any());
 ```

-After giving the consumer a chance to process the message, we're ready to make our assertions.
+After giving the consumer a chance to process the event, we're ready to make our assertions.

 ## The System Under Test
 I've defined the following class to configure what consumers listen on which queues: